Explore

 19. Passed

-A motion was made by Councilmember Mallek, seconded by Councilmember Ghazi Edwin, that the Ordinance be Adopted on Second Reading.
-On a voice vote, the [Enter Title] declared the motion carried.
+A motion was made by Councilmember Radina, seconded by Councilmember Mallek, that the Resolution be approved.
+On a voice vote, the Mayor declared the motion carried.

 20. Passed

-A motion was made by Councilmember Eyer, seconded by Councilmember Cornell, that the Ordinance be Adopted on Second Reading.
-On a voice vote, the [Enter Title] declared the motion carried.
+A motion was made by Councilmember Eyer, seconded by Councilmember Briggs, that the Resolution be approved.
+On a voice vote, the Mayor declared the motion carried.

 Attachments